inside.ewu.edu

 This course will focus on preparation for the transition from classroom to Fieldwork Level II (FW II) experiences.
 Students will have the opportunity to identify and analyze the Level II fieldwork expectations, explore the supervisory and interdisciplinary team relationships, review professional and ethical behavior, develop a Level II Fieldwork Portfolio, review AOTA, NBCOT and the state of Washington licensure requirements and begin preparation for job searches.

 OCTH 515S.
 INTER-PROFESSIONAL AND CROSS-CULTURAL LEARNING FOR OCCUPATIONAL THERAPY.
-1-2 Credits.
+1 Credit.

-This is a customized course designed to facilitate participation in inter-professional (IP) and cross-cultural learning opportunities.
-This course will run in conjunction with related courses in other health care and public health programs and will require each student to participate in IP and cross-cultural learning experiences.
+This customized course facilitates participation in inter-professional (IP) and cross-cultural learning opportunities.
+This course runs in conjunction with related courses in other health care and public health programs and requires each student to participate in IP and cross-cultural learning experiences.

-This course focuses on several advanced skills of professional communication and behaviors.
-Emphasis is on application of, a) intentional use of self; b) group facilitation, c) group process, v) interpersonal communication, and on e) a reflective evaluation process used for building interpersonal communication skills while offering services within 2 community settings These skills are necessary tools for emerging and traditional practice arenas in occupational therapy.
+This course focuses on several advanced skills of professional communication, behaviors, and interventions.
+Emphasis is on, a) intentional use of self; b) group facilitation, b) group process, c) interpersonal communication, and d) a reflective evaluation process used for building interpersonal communication skills.
+Advanced professional communication skills and group development/process skills are necessary tools for emerging and traditional practice arenas in occupational therapy.

 OCTH 520S.
 PRINCIPLES OF EVIDENCE BASED PRACTICE.
 2 Credits.

-This is the first of two courses designed to introduce the student to evidence based practice and the process of critical inquiry.
-These courses prepare the student to become a knowledgeable consumer of research & professional literature as it relates to the practice of occupational therapy.
-In this course the student will develop competence in identifying, locating, retrieving, understanding and evaluating evidence in relation to practice.
+This is the first of two courses introducing evidence-based practice and the process of critical inquiry.
+This course prepares students to become knowledgeable consumers of research and professional literature as it relates to the practice of occupational therapy.
+Students develop competence in identifying, locating, retrieving, understanding, and applying the principles of research to the practice of occupational therapy.

 OCTH 522S.
 RESEARCH METHODS IN OCCUPATIONAL THERAPY.
 3 Credits.

-This course is designed to introduce the student to the process of critical inquiry regarding research methods across the quantitative and qualitative spectrum.
-It prepares students to be a knowledgeable consumers of research and the professional literature relating to the practice of OT.
-It develops competence in critiquing and applying research methods to the application of evidence based practice in OT.
-Completion of a case study based on current evidence or a research proposal is required.
+This course introduces the process of critical inquiry regarding research methods across the quantitative and qualitative spectrum.
+It prepares students to be knowledgeable consumers of research and professional literature relating to the practice of occupational therapy.
+Students develop competence in critiquing and applying research methods to the application of evidence-based practice in occupational therapy.

 OCTH 523S.
 ASSESSMENT AND EVALUATION OF OCCUPATIONAL PERFORMANCE.
 3 Credits.